Certification Frequently Asked Questions

 The SPēD Certification Program does not recognize equivalents and cannot confer SPēD certification(s) based on other credentials achieved by an individual.
 Each SPēD certification is or will be nationally accredited by an external accreditation organization.
 The standards for certification program accreditation prevent equivalencies and grandfathering except in narrow and predefined scenarios.

-For certification renewal, the SPēD Program Office may recognize other credentials and professional development events as Professional Development Units (PDUs).
+For certification renewal, the SPēD Program Management Office (PMO) may recognize other credentials and professional development events as Professional Development Units (PDUs).

 Who do I contact if I have a question regarding the SPēD Certification Program?